This iced tea is refreshing and flavorful. I infuse it with ginger, mint, and orange flavors. But even plain and unsweetened, it's delightful!

 - You can use different sweeteners, including sugar, honey, maple syrup, sugar-free granulated sweeteners, or stevia.
 You can also use brown sugar if you take care to dissolve it fully while the tea is still hot.

 - You can keep the tea covered and refrigerated for up to five days.
 Be sure to refrain from adding fruit directly to the pitcher.
-Add them to individual glasses right before serving.
+Add it to individual glasses right before serving.

 Nutrition per Serving